Our topic is 'Toys Old and New'.

 - At the end of the day the children will be dismissed from the main entrance if they are in Y1E and from the classroom door if they are in Y1H/C.

-Please remember that if your child brings their own personal belongings that school will not be liable for loss of personal items.
+Please remember that if your child brings their own personal belongings, school will not be liable for loss of personal items.
 Thank you.

-If you have any questions or queries, please come and see Mrs Hampson, Mrs Carr or Miss Ellis.
-Miss Ellis and Mrs Lane are available from 8.30 am every day and after school each night and Mrs Hampson will be available Monday- Wednesday.
+If you have any questions or queries, please come and see Mrs Hampson, Mrs Lane or Miss Ellis.

 We all look forward to working with you and your children this year,